vvoznesensky/tmfalloc/README.md

    architectures.

 ## What's new in 0.1.3
-- Microsoft Windows support.
+ * Microsoft Windows support.
-- Debugged and tested on `x86` 32-bit CPU architecture.
+ * Debugged and tested on `x86` CPU, so now both 32 and 64-bit
+   architectures are supported.
-- Fixed a non-critical bug in `Allocator::grow`.
+ * Fixed a non-critical bug in `Allocator::grow`.

 ## To do list
-- Concurrent threads access tests to detect race conditions.
+ * Concurrent threads access tests to detect race conditions.
-- 64 bytes allocation quantum may be too much.
+ * 64 bytes allocation quantum may be too much.
 Two RBTrees holding free blocks may be too slow.
 Any suggestions on how to improve this?
-- Main file page `mlock`-ing instead of log file immediate `fsync` in signal handler to increase write throughput and decrease latency.
+ * Main file page `mlock`-ing instead of log file immediate `fsync` in signal handler to increase write throughput and decrease latency.
-- Test multi-process concurrent read and exclusive write access.
+ * Test multi-process concurrent read and exclusive write access.
-- 100% code lines test coverage.
+ * 100% code lines test coverage.
 How to collect coverage of docs tests?
+ * Do less RBTrees traversal on (de/re)allocations by (re)using already available pointers.

 ## License
 [Apache License v2.0](tmfalloc/blob?file=LICENSE-APACHE) or